 What kids should eat on sports days

 Get young athletes fuelled up so they can give it their best shot.
-Here's a delicious day plan for energy, endurance and recovery.
+Here's a delicious day plan

 The first step in preparing children for event day is getting them to eat a balance of good foods every day, which stocks up their muscles for optimal performance.
 The next step is ensuring kids have healthy options before, during and after their sporting activity.